 A version of this post originally appeared on This Ausome Family.

 The Mighty is asking the following: What’s one moment someone in your life performed an act of kindness for you or your loved one with a disability or disease?
-If you’d like to participate, please send a blog post [email protected] include a photo for the piece, a photo of yourself and 1-2 sentence bio.
+If you’d like to participate, please send a blog post to [email protected] Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.

 Want to end the stigma around disability?
 Like us on Facebook.